 Make it a habit to take notes about anything that is remotely related to the traffic accident, your injuries, and your recovery.
 It only takes a few minutes to make notes each day; however, those notes can have a huge impact on your personal injury claim.
 Information you may want to gather for your car accident lawyer includes, but is not limited to, information about:

-Not all accident victims are able to take notes immediately after a collision.
+Not everyone is able to take notes immediately after a collision.
 However, if you are able to take notes at the accident scene, you may capture information you could forget in the days and weeks following the accident.
 Information to note at the accident scene includes:

 - The date and time of the accident